Zac-HD/hypofuzz/docs-src/literature.rst

 AFL saw much wider adoption and therefore impact than previous tools.

-Since 2017, `AFL++ has been maintained by the community <https://aflplus.plus/>`__ with a variety of bugfixes, patches, and additional features many of which are covered below.
+Since 2017, `AFL++ has been maintained by the community <https://aflplus.plus/>`__ :cite:`AFL++` with a variety of bugfixes, patches, and additional features - many of which are covered below.

 LibFuzzer